 Sarah can’t close enough deals to meet her goals.
 A medical device salesperson with a history of exceeding her quota, she has plenty of pipeline, but most of her deals are now getting stuck.
 Sarah says that new cross-functional buying committees are throwing up obstacles.
 She doesn’t like buying committees.
 She loves being in the clinic talking to doctors, and she dreads talking to procurement staff, or worse, hospital executives.
 Sarah is a fictitious rep, but she reflects the experiences of many of today’s medical device sales representatives.

 It’s not the seller it’s the system

-Most medical technology sales reps have been trained to be effective in the clinic selling to healthcare practitioners.
+Most medical device sales reps have been trained to be effective in the clinic selling to healthcare practitioners.
 But buying decisions that doctors used to make are now the domain of cross-functional buying committees who evaluate solutions based on clinical effectiveness and business outcomes.
-Medical technology companies that can’t up-skill their reps for conversations with executives are at risk of losing out to more savvy competitors.
+Medical equipment companies that can’t up-skill their sales reps for conversations with executives are at risk of losing out to more savvy competitors.
 Seismic changes in healthcare delivery point to this shift continuing for the foreseeable future.

-Here are three healthcare trends that will continue to drive the need to “sell on the carpet:
+3 Healthcare trends that will continue to drive the need to “sell on the carpet”